 In this course students participate in a supervised practicum arranged in a local school, community or social service agency and corresponding seminar.
-Students will work under the supervision of a course instructor and an onsite supervisor.
-This course provides an important opportunity for students to integrate academic knowledge and practical experience and to develop and extend professional skills.
+Students will work under the supervision of a faculty member and an onsite supervisor.
+This course provides an opportunity for students to integrate academic knowledge and practical experience and to develop and extend professional skills.
 Emphasis is placed on the student's development as a reflective learner through practicum experiences, developing and fulfilling learning and performance contracts, and constructive feedback.
-The course consists of: